Celebrating 20 years delivering clear, impartial and accurate advice on environmental planning for land use and development.

 Like their more visible cousins the butterflies, moths are undergoing rapid population declines.
 In the case of butterflies these are clearly related to widespread habitat modification but moths also have to compete with lighting at night which can dramatically disrupt their behaviour.
 We have collaborated with scientists from the University of Exeter’s Tremough Campus and Cornwall College, Newquay to study the impact of different wavelengths of light on moths.
 The research shows that shorter wavelength street lighting, which appears whiter and emits ultraviolet light, is more attractive to moths than longer wavelength – more yellow – street lighting.
 We also found that not all moths are equally attracted to shorter wavelength lighting.
 The variation in how attractive different wavelengths of light are among moths may help to explain differences in the rate of population change between moth groups and will help in conservation work especially for rare species.

-Adrian appeared on the BBC programme Inside Out to discuss with leading contemporary artist Kurt Jackson this research against the background of the decline of moths in Britain.
+Adrian appeared on the BBC programme Inside Out to discuss this research with leading contemporary artist Kurt Jackson against the background of the decline of moths in Britain.

 Somers-Yeates, R., Hodgson, D., McGregor, P.K., Spalding, A. & Ffrench-Constant, R.H. – Shedding light on moths: shorter wavelengths attract noctuids more than geometrids; Biology Letters 9, 2013.